Hirabai/habai.dev/README.md

 The idea is to turn the good notes into html pages, and then use a bunch of nice graphic libraries to convey the information in whatever way I want.
 There is no personal stress for this project because the overarching purpose is for me to practice providing *quality* work for myself.

-Process is going to look like Thought -> essays -> html

 Learning things like:
 - how to actually build scripts on my own for models and animations
-- I'm setting up my dev linux environment on the side, getting to understand more about how computers work under the hood.
+- I'm setting up my dev linux environment on the side.
+How to configure all my software tools from scratch.
 - cool tools like parsers and transcoders
-- As well as digital design.
+- I am passionate about designing with data, so using telemitry is on the agenda.

-## Resources as of August
+## Resources as of September
-- This video's presentation and approach by Marius Ballot is top notch [Procedural 3D Data Trees in Three.js – A Shader & Geometry Breakdown](https://www.youtube.com/watch?v=Of-s4o0EhhI)
-- As well as his website demo [Procedural Growing Structure](https://procedural-growing-structure.netlify.app/)
-- And this [The Book of Shaders](https://thebookofshaders.com/) by  Patricio Gonzalez Vivo and Jen Lowe
+I'm taking this month to just focus on making money, so there won't be much progress.

 ## Acknowledgements for this learning process
 - The Kubercraft community from the Google Skool platform has been one of the life-savers of my self-taught journey.
 I've visited many communities while teachning myself computer science, and this is the only one that helped me really understand how to structure my approach to self-learning.